-Similarly, in $\mathcal{N}=1$ new minimal supergravity \cite{Frob:2021sao} and $\mathcal{N}=1$ conformal supergravity in four dimensions \cite{Imbimbo:2023sph}, the Chern polynomial $Q_5(\mathcal{A},\mathcal{F})$ out of the gauge algebra has been shown to be a $\delta$ cocycle.
-As in the Yang-Mills case, one starts from the Pontryagin invariant $P_6(\mathcal{F})$, which is a six polyform.
-Again, although the polycurvatures are not horizontal, due to supersymmetry ghost contributions, $P6(\mathcal{F})$ contains no component of ghost number higher than one, so it vanishes in four dimensions:
+Recently, it was shown that in $\mathcal{N}=1$ new minimal supergravity \cite{Frob:2021sao} and $\mathcal{N}=1$ conformal supergravity in four dimensions \cite{Imbimbo:2023sph}, the Chern polynomial $Q_5(\mathcal{A},\mathcal{F})$ out of the gauge algebra is a $\delta$-cocycle.
+As in the Yang-Mills case, one starts from the Pontryagin invariant $P_6(\mathcal{F})$, which is a polyform for total degree six.
+Nevertheless, although the polycurvatures are not horizontal because of supersymmetry ghost contributions,\footnote{A supersymmetrised version of the chiral anomaly is computed in \cite{Girardi:1985hf}, using the superspace formalism.
+In that setting the polycurvature is horizontal since the polyconnection satisfies the Yang-Mills algebra \eqref{YMAlgebra}.} $P_6(\mathcal{F})$ contains no component of ghost number higher than one, so it vanishes in four dimensions:

 and the component with form degree four of $Q_5(\mathcal{A},\mathcal{F})$ is an anomaly.